codingforpleasure/customized-workspace/Ubuntu/useful-resources/flutter.md

 #### Stateful widget

-* We can tap into each of these stages in the lifecycle if we wanted different things to happen at various times.
+We can tap into each of these stages in the lifecycle if we wanted different things to happen at various times.
+I have listed here three common hooks:

-**initState()** - which gets triggered when that state initally gets initialized.
+* **initState()** - which gets triggered when that state initally gets initialized.

-**build()** - which gets triggered when the widgets are actually built and will show up on screen.
+* **build()** - which gets triggered when the widgets are actually built and will show up on screen.

-**deactivate()** -  which gets called when that statefull widget gets destroyed.
+* **deactivate()** -  which gets called when that statefull widget gets destroyed.

+**Comment:** There are more hooks, which i haven't mentioned here.

 ### Setting state